-If a temporary restraining order is issued by the court (or is consented to by the agency) prior to the preliminary injunction hearing, a transportation agency may want to consider moving for a consolidation of the preliminary injunction hearing and the trial on the merits.
-If the transportation agency is confident that it will prevail at a trial on the merits, moving for consolidation is a beneficial trial strategy.
-Although consolidation may require an agency to voluntarily halt a project for a certain period of time and thereby incur certain costs, the advantage of obtaining an expedient resolution of a project opponent's claims is so beneficial that it often outweighs the costs incurred by temporarily halting a project.
-Generally, in furtherance enforcing NEPA over the costs already expended and the safety, efficiency, and environmental benefits of the project).

-of judicial economy, courts will grant motions to consolidate.
+If a temporary restraining order is issued by the court (or is consented to by the agency) prior to the preliminary injunction hearing, a transportation agency may want to consider moving for a consolidation of the preliminary injunction hearing and the trial on the merits.47 If the transportation agency is confident that it will prevail at a trial on the merits, moving for consolidation is a beneficial trial strategy.48 Although consolidation may require an agency to voluntarily halt a project for a certain period of time and thereby incur certain costs, the advantage of obtaining an expedient resolution of a project opponent's claims is so beneficial that it often outweighs the costs incurred by temporarily halting a project.
+Generally, in furtherance of judicial economy, courts will grant motions to consolidate.
 Depending on the number of cases before the court, the action may be set for trial within a few months.
 Courts are aware of the millions of dollars involved in transportation projects and the likely financial consequences of any undue delay in resolving the litigation.